 Alumni Hall was built in 1905 and named for the Alumni as “a lasting monument of their loyalty.”
 Alumni houses approximately 190 upperclass students.
-There are six Residence Life staff members who live and work in the building; five Resident Assistants (RAs) and a Student Resident Director (SRD).
-The Assistant Director of Residence Life and Housing also lives in Alumni.
+There are six Residence Life staff members who live and work in the building; five Resident Assistants (RAs) and a Head Resident Assistant (HRA).
+The Associate Director of Residence Life and Housing also lives in Alumni.

 Carlin was built in 1922 and named after Rev. James J. Carlin, S.J., President of the College from 1918–1924.
 Carlin houses approximately 175 upper-class students.
-There are six Residence Life staff members who live and work in the building; five Resident Assistants (RAs) and a Student Resident Director (SRD).
+There are six Residence Life staff members who live and work in the building; five Resident Assistants (RAs) and a Head Resident Assistant (HRA).

 Located on either side of Kimball Dining Hall, Alumni and Carlin consist of full suites and modified suites.
 A full suite consists of bedrooms, a living room, and a bathroom and can house 4 to 6 students.
 A modified suite consists of bedrooms and a living room and can house 2 to 4 students.
 In each residence hall there is a common lounge, a study lounge, and laundry facilities.
 Carlin also houses the NROTC offices and facilities.
 The Kimball Quad between Alumni and Carlin is the location for annual events such as the Battle of the Bands, BBQs, and the spring weekend fair.